Skip to main content

 Creating a Visual Experiment

 To use the visual editor, first add a new Experiment.
-This can be done under Analysis -> Experiments
+This can be done under Experiments in the left nav.

 Design a new experiment